Waivers and Scholarship Opportunities:

-Eligible high school students taking dual or concurrent credit courses through Running Start, eStart and Early College can take up to 2 STEM (science, technology, engineering and math) courses per year for free.
-Learn more about this opportunity on the Governor's Dual and Concurrent Enrollment STEM Scholarship page.
+Eligible high school students taking dual or concurrent credit courses through Early College At Your High School, Early College Online, and Early College On a College Campus can take up to 2 courses per academic year for free.
+Learn more about this opportunity on the Dual and Concurrent Enrollment Scholarships page.

-CCSNH awards tuition waivers for one year of study to high school Valedictorians (up to a maximum of 32 credits).
-Valedictorian status is based on a cumulative grade point average and status shown on a transcript from a New Hampshire NECHE accredited institution.
+CCSNH awards tuition waivers for one year of study (up to a maximum of 32 credits) to high school Valedictorians who are New Hampshire residents.
+Valedictorian status is based on a cumulative grade point average and status shown on a transcript from a New Hampshire secondary school.
 The year is defined as the Fall, Spring and Summer semesters, with a start date of any of the three and applied within one year from the time of first semester of matriculation.
 The recipient must enroll as a matriculated student in a CCSNH college within 15 months from the time of secondary school graduation.
 The scholarship may be applied to tuition costs only at the student’s college of matriculation.
 To apply, students should log onto AwardSpring using their SIS login ID and password.
 Students will need to upload a copy of their NH high school transcript showing Valedictorian status.
 Applications will be reviewed prior to the start of the semester and award notifications are sent to the student’s CCSNH email address.

 Pursuant to RSA 110-B:63, CCSNH waives tuition for eligible members of the NH National Guard.
 Eligibility is determined and monitored by the Adjutant General.
 Students enrolling pursuant to this waiver start the process with the education officer at their Guard unit, who will work with each member to provide appropriate documentation.